sonatas, continued (Rachmannov – “Rhapsody on a Theme of Paganini”)

 1830, three movements, fast, slow,

-fast, long symphonic introduction,
+fast, a long symphonic introduction,

 followed by miracles of articulation